 One of Anti-Doping Norway’s main tasks is the planning, implementation and results management of doping controls.

-Anti-Doping Norway’s national testing programme includes top-level athletes in our national registered Testing Pool, other national top-level athletes, as well as athletes on a lower performance level such as masters or recreational athletes.
+Anti-Doping Norway’s national testing programme includes top-level athletes in our national Registered Testing Pool (RTP), other national top-level athletes, as well as athletes on a lower performance level such as masters or recreational athletes.
 We also emphasize the inclusion of young talents in our national doping control program.
 In this case, the deterrence effect is crucial.
 Our goal is that no one shall show up on a national team in a risk sport without having been tested previously.

-Anti-Doping Norway takes between 2000-3000 doping samples of Norwegian athletes a year.
-Between 10-15 athletes are banned for a doping offence a year.
+Anti-Doping Norway collects approx.3000 doping samples from Norwegian athletes each year.
+Between 10-20 athletes are banned for a doping offence each year.
 This proves that doping controls are an important tool to detect doping.
 At the same time, doping controls shall have a deterrent and preventive effect.

 Some doping substances or methods can only be revealed in a short time window, therefore it is imperative to carry out controls at the right time.
 The World Anti-Doping Agency (WADA) has through its international regulations set strict requirements for all international top athletes when it comes to reporting whereabouts.
-Norwegian athletes competing at international level are part of the RTP, Registered Testing Pool.
-These athletes must follow the rules by reporting their whereabouts for every day of the year.
-This contributes in strengthening their own and the sport's credibility.
+Norwegian athletes part of the RTP must provide whereabouts for at least one hour for every day of the year.